411 (telephone number): The relationship between 411, 113, and long-distance dialing

-Direct-distance dialing (DDD) was first introduced in areas with common-control switching (panel and crossbar) in the 1950s.
-These areas had used 411 for directory assistance, and because of the ability of common-control switching to analyze the initial digits of a number in a "sender" before routing the call, these areas did not require the dialing of an initial 1 to initiate a long-distance call.
-There was no ambiguity, because the initial assignment of area codes always used either a 0 or a 1 as the second digit, and the second digit of local numbers was never a 0 or a 1 because of the use of two-letter plus 5-digit local numbering, with the letters only on digits 2–9 of the dial.
+Direct-distance dialing (DDD) was first introduced in the 1950s in areas using common-control switching systems such as the panel and the crossbar.
+These areas had used 411 for directory assistance.
+Because common-control switching could analyse the initial digits of a number in a sender before routing the call, an initial 1 was not required to initiate a long-distance call.

+There was no ambiguity in this arrangement because the original assignment of area codes always used either a 0 or a 1 as the second digit.
+In addition, the second digit of local numbers was never 0 or 1, due to the two-letter plus five-digit local numbering system, in which letters corresponded only to digits 2 to 9 on the dial.

-Areas with step-by-step equipment processed the call one digit at a time as dialed by the caller, and thus needed a common prefix to distinguish long-distance dialing from local calls.
-The Bell System design choice was 1, but since 113 was in use for directory assistance, along with other 11x codes ("Repair" was 114)., changes had to be made in the step-by-step areas.
-Initially, 112 was used temporarily as the prefix in most of these areas.
-To simplify long-distance calling, it was desirable to change this to a 1.
-Some areas converted immediately to 411 for directory assistance and 611 for repair.
-Other areas retained 113 by installing what were known as "double-header" trunks, which actually connected the call to the long-distance equipment and then "snatched it back" if the second digit was also a 1.
+Areas equipped with step-by-step systems processed calls one digit at a time as dialled by the caller.
+These systems required a common prefix to distinguish long-distance calls from local calls.
+The Bell System selected 1 for this purpose.
+However, because 113 was already used for directory assistance, along with other 11x service codes (for example, "Repair" was 114), changes were required in step-by-step areas.

+Initially, 112 was used temporarily as the long-distance prefix in most of these areas.
+To simplify long-distance dialing, it was later standardised to 1.
+Some areas converted immediately to 411 for directory assistance and 611 for repair service.
+Other areas retained 113 by installing so-called "double-header" trunks.
+These trunks routed the call to long-distance equipment and then redirected it if the second digit was also 1.

-The conversion proceeded as follows in Springfield, Massachusetts:
+The conversion in Springfield, Massachusetts, proceeded as follows: